-Florence’s Duomo is Gothic in style, but not in the light and elegant way you think of Paris’ Notre Dame.
-It’s made of brown sandstone and beautifully faced with pink, green, and white marble.
+Florence’s Duomo is Gothic in styled made of brown sandstone and beautifully faced with pink, green, and white marble.

 For panoramic views, climb up Brunelleschi’s dome.
 You can admire the Vasari frescos up close.

-Although a bit out of the way, the Basilica of Santa Croce is a must visit site for lovers of Renaissance art.
-It dates from 1280.
+The Basilica of Santa Croce is a must visit landmark in Italy for lovers of Renaissance art.
+The church dates from 1280.
 The ancient basilica has one of the greatest assemblages of frescos, painting, sculptures, and funeral tombs in the entire world.